 The Lifecycle of a Ladybug

-While laying their eggs, the females lay both infertile and fertile ones, with the infertile ones serving as food for the larvae.
+The females lay their eggs on the bottom side of leaves, in clusters of 5 to 50 at a time.
+They normally lay their eggs near aphids so that the larvae can have adequate food after hatching.
+While laying their eggs, the females lay both infertile and fertile ones.
+These infertile eggs can serve as food for the newborn larvae.
 More often than not, food scarcity determines the ratio of fertile eggs to infertile eggs.